jial13/Continuous-control/REPORT.md

 ## Result

-The agent was able to archive the goal with 96 and 119 episodes, however, without the reset_parameters method to initialize the weights, the agent was not able to reach the goal even with 200 episodes.
+The agent was able to archive the an average reward of 30 over the last 100 episode with 544 episodes

-It seems like weights initialization plays great part in the training.

-    def reset_parameters(self):
-        self.fc1.weight.data.uniform_(*hidden_init(self.fc1))
-        self.fc2.weight.data.uniform_(*hidden_init(self.fc2))
-        self.fc3.weight.data.uniform_(-3e-3, 3e-3)

 ## Future work
 - Experiment with dropout layers on the agent